20

 Abstract

 The integrity of wellbores is critical for the safe and efficient operation of oil and gas wells, where the degradation of wellbore materials can result in catastrophic environmental and economic consequences.
 Conventional wellbore cements often suffer from mechanical and chemical vulnerabilities, especially under high-pressure, high-temperature (HPHT) conditions.
-This research investigates the incorporation of Ultra High Molecular Weight Polyethylene (UHMWPE) as an additive to enhance the mechanical strength and durability of wellbore cement.
+This research investigates the incorporation of Ultra High Molecular Weight Polyethylene (UHMWPE) as an additive to enhance wellbore cement's mechanical strength and durability.
 UHMWPE, known for its exceptional toughness, chemical resistance, and low friction properties, is tailored to achieve optimized compatibility with cementitious matrices.

 In this study, UHMWPE particles were functionalized and integrated into standard cement formulations.
 Preliminary results demonstrate a significant improvement in both mechanical properties and wellbore integrity, suggesting UHMWPE's potential as a transformative material for enhancing wellbore longevity in challenging environments.

-This research aims to contribute to the development of next-generation wellbore materials that offer superior performance in terms of long-term stability, ultimately reducing operational risks and environmental impact in the oil and gas industry.
+This research aims to contribute to developing next-generation wellbore materials that offer superior performance in terms of long-term stability, ultimately reducing operational risks and environmental impact in the oil and gas industry.

 Biography

-Sara Alkhalaf is a petroleum scientist at Saudi Aramco, with a Master’s degree in Chemistry from Pittsburg State University, USA.
+Sara Alkhalaf is a petroleum scientist at Saudi Aramco with a Master's degree in Chemistry from Pittsburg State University, USA.
 In 2023, she commenced her PhD at King Abdullah University of Science and Technology (KAUST) under the supervision of Professor Sanjay Rastogi.
-Her research focuses on tailoring molecular structure during polymer synthesis to achieve exceptional mechanical properties, with the goal of utilizing these polymers in several drilling oil and gas wells applications.
+Her research focuses on tailoring molecular structure during polymer synthesis to achieve exceptional mechanical properties and to utilize these polymers in several drilling oil and gas wells applications.

 High-Performing All-Polymer Organic Semiconducting Nanoparticles for Hydrogen Production